appcelerator-archive/ti.millennialmedia/documentation/index.md

 WARNING: The first thing you should do is set the "apid" property of this module!
 You won't be able to display any ads until after this property is set.

+## Getting Started

+View the [Configuring Apps to Use Modules](https://wiki.appcelerator.org/display/guides/Configuring+Apps+to+Use+Modules) page for instructions on getting started with using this module in your application.

+Note that there may be two versions of this module available to you, one for use with pre-1.8.0.1 SDKs and one for use with 1.8.0.1 or newer.
+In your tiapp.xml file, make sure that you specify the version of the module that corresponds to the version of Titanium Mobile SDK that you are targeting.
+For Appcelerator modules, specify the 1.X version of the module if building for versions of Titanium Mobile SDK prior to 1.8.0.1 and specify the 2.X version of the module if building for versions of Titanium Mobile SDK 1.8.0.1 or newer.

 ## Accessing the Ti.MillennialMedia Module

 To access this module from JavaScript, you would do the following: